egovernment/egovernment.github.io/_documentation/installation/deployment.markdown

 It can be confirmed using `git status` command.
 If there are no pending changes we can follow with point __2__, otherwise we need to submit pending changes to master, and that can be done as follows:

 - Stop server with `pm2 stop {app-name}` command
 - Then being at application root run `update-translations`.
-It'll commit changes to `server-translations` branch, push it to orign repository and automatically pull request for this change will be created
+It'll commit changes to `server-translations` branch, push it to origin repository and automatically pull request for this change will be created
--  We need to briefly review created pull request on Github.
+-  We need to briefly review created pull request on GitHub.
 There can be a rare scenario when: Messages that relate to model values of type `StringLine` (e.g. `legend`) was translated using new line characters.
-This issue is hard to spot by eye, but can be easily validated (in your dev envorment) by running `npm run quick-start` or simply requiring `server/model.js`.
+This issue is hard to spot by eye, but can be easily validated (in your dev environment) by running `npm run quick-start` or simply requiring `server/model.js`.
 If there is such issue, server will crash at model initialization.
-- After changes are succesfully merged into master, we can follow with point __2__
+- After changes are successfully merged into master, we can follow with point __2__

 #### 2. Run `pm2-deploy {app-name}`